camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 * **Anticipating priorities at Design Time**: In many cases, a high-load scenario can be anticipated when designing a process model.
 In these scenarios, it is often important to prioritize job execution according to certain business objectives.
 Examples:
   * A retail store has casual and VIP customers.
 In case of high load, it is desired to handle orders of VIP customers with higher priority since their satisfaction is more important to the company's business goals.
   * A furniture store has human-centric processes for consulting customers in buying furniture as well as non-time-critical processes for delivery.
 Prioritization can be used to ensure fast response times in the consulting processes, improving user and customer satisfaction.
-* **Prioritization as a Reaction to Runtime Conditions**:  Some scenarios for high job executor load result from unforeseen conditions at runtime that cannot be dealt with during process design.
+* **Prioritization as a Response to Runtime Conditions**:  Some scenarios for high job executor load result from unforeseen conditions at runtime that cannot be dealt with during process design.
 Temporarily overriding priorities can help dealing gracefully with these kind of situations.
 Examples:
   * A service task accesses a web service to process a payment.
 The payment service encounters an overload and responds very slowly.
 To avoid occupying all the job executor's resources with waiting for the service to respond, the respective jobs' priorities can be temporarily reduced.
 This way, unrelated process instances and jobs are not slowed down.
 After the service recovers, the overriding priority can be cleared again.

 ### The Job Priority